Some ring-theoretic properties of A_inf: Finite generation properties

-Conversely, any $\overline{h}_0 \in \frako_K$ with $v(\overline{h}) \geq 2v(\overline{x}_0) - r$ extends to some $h \in \bA_{\rinf}$ divisible by both $f$ and $g$, e.g., by taking $h = g [\overline{h}]/[\overline{x}_0]$.
+Conversely, any $\overline{h}_0 \in \frako_K$ with $v(\overline{h}_0) \geq 2v(\overline{x}_0) - r$ extends to some $h \in \bA_{\rinf}$ divisible by both $f$ and $g$, e.g., by taking $h = g [\overline{h}_0]/[\overline{x}_0]$.
 Since $2v(\overline{x}_0) - r \notin v(\frako_K)$, it follows that the image of $(f) \cap (g)$ in $\frako_K$ is an ideal which is not finitely generated; consequently, $(f) \cap (g)$ itself cannot be finitely generated.

 Suppose next that the value group of $K$ is not archimedean.
 We can then choose some nonzero $\overline{x}, \overline{y} \in \frako_K$ such that for every positive integer $n$, $\overline{x}$ is divisible by $\overline{y}^n$ in $\frako_K$.
 Let $r_1, r_2, \dots$ be a decreasing sequence of elements of $\ZZ[p^{-1}]_{>0}$ whose sum diverges.
 Put $f := [\overline{x}]$ and $g := \sum_{n=0}^\infty p^n [\overline{x}/\overline{y}^{r_1 + \cdots + r_n}]$.
 As above, we see that if $h = \sum_{n=0}^\infty p^n [\overline{h}_n] \in \bA_{\rinf}$ is divisible by both $f$ and $g$, then on one hand, we have $v(\overline{h}_n) \geq v(\overline{x})$ for each $n$; on the other hand, the Newton polygon of $h$ includes all of the slopes of the Newton polygon of $g$, so its total width must exceed $r_1 + \dots + r_n$ for each $n$.
-It follows that $v(\overline{h}_0) \geq v(\overline{x}) + n(\overline{y})$ for every positive integer $n$; conversely, any $\overline{h}_0$ with this property occurs this way for $h = g[\overline{h}_0]/[\overline{x}]$.
+It follows that $v(\overline{h}_0) \geq v(\overline{x}) + nv(\overline{y})$ for every positive integer $n$; conversely, any $\overline{h}_0$ with this property occurs this way for $h = g[\overline{h}_0]/[\overline{x}]$.
 Again, this means that $(f) \cap (g)$ maps to an ideal of $\frako_K$ which is not finitely generated, so $(f) \cap (g)$ cannot itself be finitely generated. \end{proof}

 \begin{remark} It is unclear whether the ring $\bA_{\rinf}$ fails to be coherent even if the value group of $K$ equals $\RR$, especially if we also assume that $K$ is spherically complete.
 It is also unclear whether the ring $\bA_{\rinf}[p^{-1}]$ is coherent.
-By contrast, for every positive integer $n$, the quotient $\bA_{\rinf}/(p^n)$ is coherent \cite[Proposition~3.24]{bhatt-morrow-scholze}. \end{remark}
+By contrast, with no restrictions on $K$, for every positive integer $n$ the quotient $\bA_{\rinf}/(p^n)$ is coherent \cite[Proposition~3.24]{bhatt-morrow-scholze}. \end{remark}